 What is a baseline measurement?

-A baseline measurement is kind of like a photograph; it gives you an idea of your current situation.
+A baseline is kind of like a photograph; it gives you an idea of your current situation.
 After the project is completed, you then take another ‘photograph’ and compare that one to the one you took at the start of the project.
 This way, you get a clear idea of the progress you have made throughout the project.

-Baseline measurements have several advantages.
+These type of measurements have several advantages.

 1. Gain insight into your points for improvement

-A baseline measurement will give you an idea of the things that are going well and that you want to maintain, but also reveals your opportunities for improvement.
+A baseline will give you an idea of the things that are going well and that you want to maintain, but also reveals your opportunities for improvement.
 Based on this baseline measurement, you decide on your objectives and discuss which improvements would be feasible.

 For example, an educational institution I’ve worked with said that one way to improve customer satisfaction is to reduce lead times.
 That’s why we spent a lot of time on improving knowledge management and simplifying processes during our improvement project.
 One improvement was to give second-level support staff the authorization to close calls themselves, instead of calls being bounced back to the service desk to be closed there.